 Best Side Dishes for Zuppa Toscana

-Pairing this soup with the right sides elevates the meal and makes it even more satisfying.
+Pairing this soup with the right sides improves the meal and makes it even more satisfying; try summer side dishes for cookouts, including potato side dishes to elevate your meals.

 Pro Tips for the Best Zuppa Toscana